Gant/Gant/README_Install.txt

 Gant -- A Groovy way of scripting Ant tasks.

 This is Gant, a Groovy way of working with Ant tasks -- no more XML :-)

-The method of installation depends on whether you have downloaded a tarball or zipfile distribution, or you have a Bazaar branch -- or a Subversion checkout, or even a Git clone -- of the source.
+The method of installation depends on whether you have downloaded a tarball or zipfile distribution, or you have a Git clone -- or even a Bazaar branch -- of the source.

 Distribution
 ------------